wesleycamargo/azure-docs.pt-br/articles/migrate/contoso-migration-rehost-vm.md

 ## <a name="clean-up-after-migration"></a>Limpar após a migração

-Com a migração concluída, as camadas do aplicativo SmartHotel agora estão em execução em VMs do Azure.
+Com a migração concluída, as camadas de aplicativos do SmartHotel360 agora estão em execução nas VMs do Azure.

-Agora, a Contoso precisa concluir estas etapas de limpeza:
+Now, Contoso needs to complete these cleanup steps:

 - Remover a máquina WEBVM do inventário do vCenter.
 - Remova a máquina do SQLVM do inventário do vCenter.